johnwbyrd/pennyworth/doc/deployment.md

 - Node.js 18+ (for local packaging, if needed)
 - (Optional) AWS SAM CLI for infrastructure-as-code
 - A GitHub repository where you can run Actions
-- Route 53 hosted zone for your domain (BASE_DOMAIN) in your chosen region
+- Route 53 hosted zone for your domain (PENNYWORTH_BASE_DOMAIN) in your chosen region

 ## Required GitHub Repository Secrets